ThomasDerZweifler/MongoMatch/README.md

 You need to sync both new and changed data across databases.
 Mongodump/ mongorestore is insufficient because it only handles inserts and not updates/upserts.

+You need master-master replication or need to write to an instance with no network connection and have it sync up when it can.

 # Usage